CarlosGzz/routing-training/README.md

 # RoutingExample

+This project is a small enviorment with different implementations for routing.
+With the tools necesary for new developers to understand the concepts behind Angular Routing. including
+  - Creating Router Modules
+  - Lazy Loading
+  - Comunication and Data Management Through routes
+    . query params
+    . params
+    . data
+  - Router Link
+  - Guards

+# RoutingExample

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve`  or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding